TheochemUI/eOn/docs/source/user_guide/mpi_potential.md

 ## VASP

-If you have access to the modified VASP source code that is compatible with EON, you can compile a version of VASP that will work with EON.
+If you have access to the modified VASP source code that is compatible with eOn, you can compile a version of VASP that will work with eOn.
 This can be accomplished by compiling with `make MPMD=1`.

-It is necessary to set the environment variable `EON_NUMBER_OF_CLIENTS` to be the number of clients in the MPI job.
-If the client is being run directly, instead of being run with the server, such as with the MPI communicator, then the environment variable `EON_CLIENT_STANDALONE` must be set to 1.
+It is necessary to set the environment variable `eOn_NUMBER_OF_CLIENTS` to be the number of clients in the MPI job.
+If the client is being run directly, instead of being run with the server, such as with the MPI communicator, then the environment variable `eOn_CLIENT_STANDALONE` must be set to 1.

-Each group of VASP ranks will write its output to a directory named `vasp###` where the number that follows is a zero-padded number that ranges from zero to `EON_NUMBER_OF_CLIENTS`.
+Each group of VASP ranks will write its output to a directory named `vasp###` where the number that follows is a zero-padded number that ranges from zero to `eOn_NUMBER_OF_CLIENTS`.
 There is a script in the tools directory named `mkvasp.py` that takes the number of clients and a path and then creates these directories in that path.